OchukoEjemudaro/OchukoEjemudaro/README.md

-- 👋 Hi, I’m Ochuko Ejemudaro, a Data Analyst who is highly proficient in Excel, SQL, Power BI and Tableau.
+- 👋 Hi, I’m Ochuko Ejemudaro, a Data Analyst who is highly proficient in Microsoft Excel, SQL, Microsoft Power BI and Tableau.
 Expertise in identify trends, patterns and predictions using relevant data, managing data retrieval, organizing data, interpreting data in different ways to fit the problem at hand, and creating data visualizations, dashboards, and other tools to provide stakeholder-ready insights.

 - 👀 I’m interested in a Data Analyst role in a reputable organization where I can showcase my skills, take more responsibilities, continue to learn, an organization that I can grow with, where my work will be highly beneficial to the organization.